DragonsDom/website/value4value.md

 ## Example Tasks you may perform:

-- Collect grey water from the fountain by the roundabout
+- Collect grey water from the fountain by the roundabout (we have no connected water yet)
 - Bring wood, for winter
 - Cleaning, hoovering, etc
 - Following and sharing our [Social Page on Nostr](https://satellite.earth/@npub18nfdmwvys3mk5fj7r7d25gmg4s68ns0u2qp0hgkyhy4m0g3ulwuqg6m9sm)